-Speak at a Monthly Meeting: Near the beginning of each monthly meeting, there is a "Citizen Comment Period" reserved for you to make brief comments to the Council regarding items not on the agenda.
-This is a good way to get the Council's attention for an environmental concern that you think might not be receiving adequate attention.
-There is a sign-up sheet at each meeting.
+Speak at a Monthly Meeting: Near the beginning of each monthly meeting, there is a "Citizen Comment Period" reserved for members of the public to make brief comments to the Council.
+This is a good way to get the Council's attention for an environmental concern that might not be receiving adequate attention.
 If time does not allow for follow-up discussion by the Council at that meeting, your concern will be scheduled for staff follow-up and/or discussion at a future meeting.
-(Please note: Until further notice, all meetings will be conducted remotely, in compliance with Governor Lamont’s Executive Order 7B.
+(Please note: Until further notice, all meetings will be conducted remotely, in compliance with with Public Act 22-3.
 Please check the meeting agenda for details.)

 If your concern is on the agenda and you are in the audience, you may be given an opportunity to ask a question or make a brief comment if time allows.
 The Chair makes every attempt to hear from interested people, but the schedule sometimes does not allow for it.

 You can request a spot on the meeting agenda in advance if you have an extended (though concise) presentation.
 Has your organization recently published a report on a statewide environmental topic?
 Do you perceive a flaw in state agency practices that is causing environmental damage?
 These could be topics for a future agenda.
 Contact

 You do not need to attend a meeting to have your voice heard.
 You can contact